 Agnes & Me is a tribute to Agnes, my mother, who passed away in 2000.

 While christened Agnes, my mother was not especially dying about the name; notably the shortened version of Aggie.
-She hated that and preferred to be be known as Maeve.

 I was the middle of her five daughters and two sons.
 Seven children.
 I can’t imagine how hard that would have been.
 We lived in a small border town in Northern Ireland called Strabane.
 Our town was best known for its high unemployment and the frequency with which it was bombed during The Troubles.